 Another sign here stated that this waterfall was more typical of a segmented waterfall as it was claimed to be typically flanked by other thinner-stranded waterfalls.
 However, during our visit, it was basically only one giant plume flanked by a real light flowing trickle to its right.

 There were several well-developed trails here, but the walk from the car park to a view of this waterfall was barely a couple of minutes.
 There was a spur trail that led right up to the top of the falls, which we saw a pair of guys take and end up becoming photo subjects for us (thereby indicating how big this waterfall really was).
 Another trail continued beyond the main overlook for about a mile leading to the Koosah Falls, which we didn't take since there was a separate car park for it.

-Directions: You can drive to this waterfall by taking the Hwy 126 about 20 miles east and north of the town of McKenzie River (roughly 70 miles east of Eugene).
-The signposted falls turnoff is just a minute north of the Koosah Falls turnoff (5 miles south of US20 and about 6 miles north of Belknap Springs).
+We drove to this waterfall by taking the Hwy 126 east from Eugene.
+After about 54 miles, we reached the town of McKenzie Bridge, where we continued driving along Hwy 126.
+About 20 miles east and north of the town of McKenzie River (or roughly 70 miles east of Eugene), we saw the signposted falls turnoff on the left side of the highway just a minute drive north of the Koosah Falls turnoff (5 miles south of US20 and about 6 miles north of Belknap Springs).

 For context, the city of Eugene was 111 miles (under 2 hours drive) south of Portland or 168 miles (2.5 hours drive) north of Medford.

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.